Online job interview:

 1. Make all of the necessary arrangements for your video interview in good time

-Technology is an aspect which is almost only relevant for video calls.
-Ensure that you avoid any unpleasant technical difficulties by installing the required programmes and software systems in good time, and finding out what to do in the event of technical problems.
+Technology is an aspect that is almost only relevant for video calls.
+Be sure to prevent any unpleasant technical difficulties by installing and configuring the necessary programmes (Skype, Zoom, or similar) devices in good time.

 Dress formally for a video interview, even if you're conducting the interview from your living room.
 Dress as you would for an in-person interview on site at your potential employer's.
 However, avoid intricate patterns, since these can cause display problems with many cameras.
 Choose a clean and tidy location for the interview, and make sure there is nothing within the field of view of your camera which you don't want to be seen.
 If your personal adviser has set up the interview, they may offer you the use of their office for the video interview.
 In this case, you don't need to worry about the last point.